-If you have a long-term medical condition which you need to take medication for (e.g. asthma, diabetes, or other health problems), or a mental health condition, it can be useful to discuss quitting with a health professional.
+If you have a long-term medical condition for which you need to take medication (e.g. asthma, diabetes, or other health problems), or a mental health condition, it can be useful to discuss quitting with a health professional.

 Some medications can be affected by quitting.
 There may be a need to change the dose.
 See your doctor regularly while you’re quitting and seek advice if you experience symptoms that worry you.
 The Quitline can also offer advice and support while you’re quitting.

 If you have a mental health condition, there's no reason to see it as a barrier to quitting smoking.
-Research suggests that people with a mental health condition are as motivated as anyone else.
+Research suggests that people with a mental health condition are as motivated to quit smoking as anyone else.
 Many people have been able to successfully quit smoking despite having a mental health condition, especially if they are prepared, have support from their doctor, and take it one step at a time.

 Is it harder to quit if you have depression?

 If you’ve had depression in the past, your chances of quitting for good are about the same as someone who has never had depression.
 If you have depression it can make quitting more challenging.
 With the right support you have a good chance of successfully quitting smoking.